Alameda County Active Health Orders

 All CORE-run testing sites can test all ages four years and older.
 Parents of infants should check with their primary care providers regarding necessity of testing.

-For video of what Anterior Nasal testing looks like, please refer this this linked video, from Alameda County Health Care Services Agency.
+For video of what Anterior Nasal testing looks like, please refer to this linked video, from Alameda County Health Care Services Agency.

 COVID-19 Vaccinations in Alameda

-Phase 1B: Persons aged at or above 65 years and non-health care frontline essential workers.
+Phase 1B: Persons aged at or above 65 years and non-health care frontline essential workers (e.g.: Essential workers in Education and Child Care, Emergency Services, and Food/Agriculture).

 Phase 1C: Persons aged 50-64 years, persons aged 16-49 years with high-risk medical conditions, and essential workers not included in Phase 1B.